 - 10.4.1 Cancellations for both pre-entries and post entries must be made in writing.
-Cancellation of pre-enties must be made by Thursday at 9pm prior to the NEMRR event and such cancellations shall be subject to a \$30 onetime fee.
-Post entries are not cancellable. - 10.4.2 There will be no cancellations or credits once a rider and/or the motorcycle has passed through technical inspection and/or the rider has practiced. - 10.4.3 The pit pass entry fee is not refundable or creditable.
+Cancellation of pre-entries must be made by Thursday at 3pm prior to the NEMRR event and such cancellations shall be subject to a \$50 onetime fee.
+Post entries are not cancellable. - 10.4.2 There will be no cancellations or credits once a rider and/or the motorcycle has passed through technical inspection and/or the rider has practiced.

+10.4.3 All non race entry fees are not refundable or creditable.